 So you believe term-limits will solve our political problems.
 Why would you think that?
-Are “old timers” in congress the big problem — as opposed to the bloated egos and narrow minds of those you voted for?
-How about those inexperienced, right-wing religious nutters?
-The Tea Party crowd?
-They were recently elected , have no understanding of how government works, and care nothing for the American people.
-Look how much they’ve fixed everything.
-Yeah, that went well.
+Are “old timers” in Congress the big problem — as opposed to the bloated egos and narrow minds of the Tea Party, Trumpocrats, and racists?
+All of whom were recently elected and have no understanding of how the government works?
+And worse, who care nothing for the American people?

 Why do you want amateurs making your laws?